“Ask for help. Not because you are weak. But because you want to remain strong.” ~ Les Brown

 There are also those who are living with complex psychological issues like trauma or grief, or mental illnesses whether diagnosed or undiagnosed, that have additional needs to be addressed.

-Dealing with stress is major reason people seek counseling.
+Dealing with anxiety and stress is a major reason people seek counseling.

-Letting the burden of stress weigh you down for too long can lead to suffering damage to both your mental health and your physical health.
+Letting stress weigh you down for too long can hurt your mental and physical health.

 Without the proper skills to manage these emotions, children, teens, and adults are all at risk for developing potentially problematic behaviors, including: